 - 1. Ensure that the database is active to one (and only one) ExHPDM server. - 2.
-Submit an ADMIN BACKUP job as outlined in "Database BACKUP and RESTORE Commands" on page 248. - 3.
-On successful completion of the BACKUP, issue the SET DB QUIESCE operator command as described by the "SET Command" on page 200.
+Submit an ADMIN BACKUP job as outlined in "Database BACKUP and RESTORE Commands" on page 242. - 3.
+On successful completion of the BACKUP, issue the SET DB QUIESCE operator command as described by the "SET Command" on page 194.
 This is necessary for the following RESTORE. - 4.
 Delete and redefine the database, with an appropriate (larger) size. - 5.
-Submit an ADMIN RESTORE job as outlined in "Database BACKUP and RESTORE Commands" on page 248. - 6.
-On successful completion of the RESTORE, issue the SET DB RESTART operator command as described by the "SET Command" on page 200
+Submit an ADMIN RESTORE job as outlined in "Database BACKUP and RESTORE Commands" on page 242. - 6.
+On successful completion of the RESTORE, issue the SET DB RESTART operator command as described by the "SET Command" on page 194 other workloads.
+Even starting ExHPDM with a new (empty) database may take a few minutes, since the database needs to be formatted before use.